 Emanuela Fronza is Senior Research Fellow in Criminal Law and Lecturer in International and European Criminal Law at the School of Law, University of Bologna.
-She is Principal Investigator within the EU research consortium “Memory Laws in European and Comparative Perspectives funded by HERA (Humanities in the European Research Area).
+She is a Principal Investigator within the EU research consortium Memory Laws in European and Comparative Perspectives funded by HERA (Humanities in the European Research Area).

-- Offers a large and complete comparative description of the criminalisation of denialism.
+- Offers a large and complete comparative description of the criminalisation of denialism

-- Combines a large interdisciplinary spectrum with a strict criminal law methodology.
+- Combines a large interdisciplinary spectrum with a strict criminal law methodology

 With a foreword by Eric Heinze, Professor of Law and Humanities, School of Law, Queen Mary University of London